schneiderelectricsystemsitaly/bt-seneca-msc/README.md

 * Internal states reference

-The state property returned by GetState() can have the following values
+The state property returned by GetState() can have the following values (see MSC.State enum)

 | Constant | Value | Meaning | Next |
 | --- | --- | --- | --- |